jcoo092/CML_benchmarks/Racket/README.md

 ## Parameters to each program

 Monte Carlo Pi takes, in order, the number of iterations and the number of threads to use.

+Select Time takes, in order, the number of iterations and the number of channels for each of the sender and receiver to select over